earthlab/earthlab.github.io/_posts/courses/earth-analytics/04-vector-data-gis-r/in-class/2017-02-15-spatial06-reproject-vector-data-R.md

 ##  +proj=longlat +datum=WGS84 +no_defs +ellps=WGS84 +towgs84=0,0,0
 ```

-It looks like our data are in different `CRS`.
-We can tell this by looking at
+It looks like your data are in different `CRS`.
+You can tell this by looking at
 the `CRS` strings in `proj4` format.

 ## Understanding CRS in proj4 Format
-The `CRS` for our data are given to us by `R` in `proj4` format.
+The `CRS` for your data are given to us by `R` in `proj4` format.
 Let's break
 down the pieces of `proj4` string.
 The string contains all of the individual
 `CRS` elements that `R` or another GIS might need.
 Each element is specified
 with a `+` sign, similar to how a `.csv` file is delimited or broken up by
 a `,`.
-After each `+` we see the `CRS` element being defined.
+After each `+` you see the `CRS` element being defined.
 For example
 projection (`proj=`) and datum (`datum=`).

 ### UTM proj4 String
-Our project string for `sjer_aoi` specifies the UTM projection as follows:
+Your project string for `sjer_aoi` specifies the UTM projection as follows:

 `+proj=utm +zone=18 +datum=WGS84 +units=m +no_defs +ellps=WGS84 +towgs84=0,0,0`